TLucking/RAS-University/docs/kinematics.md

 Watch the following video for a clear introduction to inverse kinematics:

 ![Inverse Kinematics of Robots](https://www.youtube.com/watch?v=1-FJhmey7vk&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=9)
-> In this next video, you will explore another example of inverse kinematics using a planar robot.
+> In this video, you will explore another example of inverse kinematics using a planar robot.
 Interestingly, this robot features both revolute and prismatic joints, making its parameters a combination of joint angles and link lengths.
 This type of robot is specifically known as an **'RRP' robot**.

 ![example_inverse_kinematics](https://www.youtube.com/watch?v=EzZDRwmk8Nw&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=10)
 > Solved example of Inverse Kinematics with a planar robot